japila-books/apache-spark-internals/docs/executor/Executor.md

 updateDependencies...FIXME

-updateDependencies is used when TaskRunner is requested to xref:executor:TaskRunner.adoc#run[start] (and run a task).
+updateDependencies is used when TaskRunner is requested to executor:TaskRunner.md#run[start] (and run a task).

 == [[launchTask]] Launching Task